Personal Finance

 If we assume it takes 6-9 months for wholesale prices to work their way through the system and reach household bills, then could we pay less for our energy consumption later this year?
 How much less?

 But you'll also see that the energy price cap rose in a delayed manner, that is, after the wholesale prices increased.
 So prices didn't go up for consumers as quickly as the wholesale market rose.
-By the same token, there will be a delay in when consumers feel energy bill relief as prices fall.
+By the same token, there is a delay in when consumers feel energy bill relief as prices fall.

 Natural gas prices